Executive Order 8802: Fair Employment Practice Committee (FEPC)

 The order established the President's Fair Employment Practice Committee (FEPC) within the Office of Production Management, which was to centralize government contracting in the defense buildup before the United States entered World War II.
 The FEPC was to educate industry as to anti-discrimination requirements, investigate alleged violations, and "take appropriate steps to redress grievances which it finds to be valid."
 The committee was also supposed to make recommendations to federal agencies and to the President on how Executive Order 8802 could be made most effective.

 However, the FEPC was limited by its small size and limited funding, as its initial staff consisted of 11 with a budget of $80,000.
 More details on challenges faced by the FEPC are explored in its dedicated Wikipedia article (refer to section "See Also").
+The FEPC has weak authority that helped limit how effective the enforcement could be.
+However, the FEPC established a precedent and exposed the possibility for new committees that could evoke big change.
+It became a blueprint for future ways to approach change.

 Succeeding federal actions addressing discrimination in defense and defense industries

 Executive Order 8802 was amended several times during the war years.
 After the US entered the war, the FEPC was placed under the War Production Board, established under Executive Order 9040.

 In May 1943, Executive Order 9346 was issued, expanding the coverage of the FEPC to federal agencies carrying out regular government programs and returning it to independent status.
 Following the end of World War II, the committee was terminated by statute on July 17, 1945.

 While Executive Order 8802 addressed discrimination in defense industry hiring, the government did not end segregation in the armed forces until 1948, when President Harry S. Truman issued Executive Order 9981.
 Years later congressional passage of Title VII of the 1964 Civil Rights Act and Executive Order 11246 in 1965 prohibited discrimination in employment and public facilities.